 Meet Byron Glaus, Assistant Director of Admissions at Emmanuel College.

 Byron is an alumnus of Emmanuel College.
-He visits and reads applications for Northern New Jersey, parts of New York, including Westchester and Rockland Counties, the Albany area and upstate New York and Western Massachusetts.
+He visits and reads applications for Maine, Northern New Jersey and parts of New York (the Hudson Valley area including Putnam, Rockland and Westchester Counties as well as the Capital-Saratoga region including Albany, Fulton and Saratoga Counties).

 What is your favorite thing about Emmanuel College?